pr0xxy/flask-app-reverse-proxy-InalabUSGS/README.md

 To achieve the above objectives, the following steps were taken:

 - A `Dockerfile` was created to build and run the application.
-- The application was modified to replace _Hello, World!_ with an optional string set using an environment variable, and defaulting to _Hello, World!_ or _Hello, inalabgroup!_ if the environment variable `APP_NAME` is set to `inalabgroup`.
+- The application was modified to replace _Hello, World!_ with an optional string set using an environment variable, and defaulting to _Hello, World!_.
 - A `docker-compose.yml` file was provided to run the application and set a custom string using an environment variable.

 This should result in the ability to navigate to <http://localhost:5000/> and see the custom greeting.